NOOBjockey815/Stock-price-reminder/README.md

 # Stock Price Reminder
-Set a price for a particular value.
-If the price of that stock crosses the set price value, an alarm will go off notifying you of the situation.
+Set a price for a particular stock.
+If the price of that stock crosses the set price value, an alarm will go off notifying you immediately.